scala-steward/izumi-r2/doc/microsite/src/main/tut/distage/00_distage.md

 The printer highlights circular dependencies.

-Distage also uses some macros, macros are currently used to create `TagK`s and [provider bindings](#provider-bindings).
-If you think they've gone awry, you can turn macro debug output during compilation by setting `-Dizumi.distage.debug.macro=true` java property:
+distage also uses some macros to create `TagK`s and [function bindings](#function-bindings), you can turn on macro debug output during compilation by setting `-Dizumi.distage.debug.macro=true` java property:

 ```bash
 sbt -Dizumi.distage.debug.macro=true compile